 The intangibility of emotion, time and memory is something that Lucas strives to capture and archive as part of her practice.
 Sound is an impalpable entity that dissipates and leaves only a trace as memory.
 The Search (2010) presents a recording of the artist and her two siblings searching for a sound that no longer exists.
 Using their own voice, they individually strive to replicate their mother’s laugh, a sound that they have not heard since her death.
 In this work and others, the fleeting nature of existence is conveyed as a way to question what matters, what is gained and what is left in the end.

 Victoria Lucas is a British artist based in Sheffield.
 She holds a BA in Fine Art Sculpture from Norwich School of Art, and a MFA in Fine Art from The University of Leeds.
-Her work has been exhibited in Europe and the US, including solo exhibitions at Grizzly Grizzly, Philadelphia and Untitled Gallery, Manchester; and group shows at The Hepworth Wakefield and PSL in Leeds amongst others.
+Her work has been exhibited in Europe and the US, including solo exhibitions at Grizzly Grizzly, Philadelphia and Untitled Gallery, Manchester; and group shows at The Hepworth Wakefield, Project Space Leeds, De Brakke Grond, Amsterdam and 91mq in Berlin.
 Her recent commissions include a permanent touchscreen artwork for the NHS Wilberforce Health centre in Hull, and a photographic billboard project at Bloc Projects, Sheffield.
-She has work in both the Tate Archive and the V&A collection amongst others.
-In addition to this, she has worked both independently and collaboratively on a number of curated projects, co-directed a Berlin-based residency programme in 2008/9, and is co-founder of Arts_Hub, a listserve that connects a growing network of visual artists and arts organisations in the Wakefield district.
+She has artworks in the Tate Archive and the V&A collection amongst others.
+She has worked both independently and collaboratively on a number of curated projects, co-directed a Berlin-based residency programme in 2008/9, and is co-founder of Arts_Hub, a listserve that connects a growing network of visual artists and arts organisations in the Wakefield district.
 Lucas is currently a Fine Art Lecturer at the University of Central Lancashire.